In this article, I’ll explain how we can set up a deployment using docker-compose for a Spring Boot application that uses a MariaDB database.

 $ ./gradlew clean build

 Now there should be a newly created jar file with all the necessary files to run this application on build/libs folder.

-Then create the build with docker compose to build docker image using built jar file.
+Then create the build with docker-compose to build a docker image using the built jar file.

 $ docker-compose build

-Then use following command to run whole setup using docker compose.
+Then use the following command to run the whole setup using docker-compose.

 $ docker-compose up